The Purpose of the LOOKUP Function

 Suppose employee records in a worksheet need to be returned based on the employee's identification number.
 This type of process can be made possible with the LOOKUP function.

-The spreadsheet below has employee data at a company and I need to display criteria about employees based on their employee ID.
+The spreadsheet below has employee data at a company and displays criteria about employees based on their employee ID.

 In the example below, the first option is used to return an item from the second array of departments.
 The employee ID number that appears in cell F13 will determine what department appears in cell G3 where the formula appears.